 A common example is a newsletter sent to customers.
 Such newsletters inform customers of upcoming events or promotions or new products.
 A company that wants to send a newsletter to their customers may ask them at the point of purchase if they would like to receive the newsletter.

-When a prospect opts-in to an email list, they permit you to send marketing emails.
+When a prospect opts into an email list, they permit you to send marketing emails.
 You should explicitly acknowledge that the consumer wants to receive marketing messages from your company.

-What is a Double opt-in leads?
+What are Double opt-in leads?

 Suppose you visit a website and join the email list of the company.
 You then receive an email (or other messages, such as a text message) that contains a link.

 If you want to join the list, you have to click the link.
 Otherwise, you will not hear from the company.

 These are called double opt-in leads.
 It is a way of protecting the integrity of an email list.